disel-espol/openlambdaverse/README.md

    ```

 ## About the `.env` File
-The `.env_demo` file provides the environment variables required by the notebooks.
-These variables typically include sensitive information, such as API tokens, that should be kept secure.
+The `.env_demo` file provides the environment variables required by the scripts, and their placeholder values should be changed to those that fit your implementation in an unversioned `.env` file.

 ### Environment Variables
 - `GITHUB_AUTH_TOKEN`: